Conectric/conectric-usb-gateway-beta/README.md

 * Optional: yes
 * Default: `false`

+### sendStatusMessages

+If `true`, periodic status messages generated by sensors will be passed to the `onSensorData` callback.
+In this version, the following sensors generate such messages:

+* Switch
+* Motion

+Configuration:

+* Possible values: `true | false`
+* Optional: yes
+* Default: `false`

 ### switchOpenValue

 Determines whether the library reports the switch sensor having an open circuit as `true` or `false`.
 Set according to your application's needs.